 Paper receipts fade.
 Shoeboxes get lost.
 This is a 20-year game, and you need a system that lasts.

-HSA Tracker stores your receipts digitally with timestamps, provider details, and category tags.
-Every expense is documented the moment you add it — so when you are ready to reimburse in 5, 10, or 30 years, the proof is already there.
+HSA Trackr stores your receipts digitally with timestamps, provider details, and category tags.
+Every expense is documented the moment you add it - so when you are ready to reimburse in 5, 10, or 30 years, the proof is already there.

 Run the Numbers Yourself